miking-lang/miking-lang.github.io/docs/reference/make-targets.md

 - `test-all`: like `test`, except assumes all possible dependencies are installed.
 Note that tests requiring specialized hardware will still not run if that hardware is absent.
-- `test-quick`: run a smaller set of tests, turning off all optional test collections.
+- `test-quick`: run a smaller set of tests, turning off all tests requiring optional dependencies.